Planning your wedding and thinking to yourself “Is wedding photography really an investment?”

-It’s not that I don’t think wedding photography is important.
+It’s not that I think wedding photography isn’t important.
 In fact, I think wedding photography is extremely important.
 I’d even argue that it’s the most important expenditure of your entire wedding budget.
 Sure, I may be biased, but it is the only thing that lasts beyond the day of your wedding.
 Memories fade, but photographs serve as a concrete reminder of those memories.
 That’s a wonderful thing, the value of which is impossible to quantify.

 Of course, it can be argued that wedding photography is an “emotional investment,” but this is something else entirely.
-Buying a hamster or a brand new jet ski is an emotional investment, but a poor financial decision.
+Buying a hamster or a brand new jet ski is an emotional investment, but a poor financial decision indeed.
 That is, if your goal is appreciating value.
 Just ask your local broker.

 Yet if you do a search for wedding photographers in your area, you’ll inevitably come across a link to an “investment” page.
 Where did this concept come from?
 Most likely, somebody, somewhere along the line, decided that the word “pricing” sounded a bit indelicate for the purposes of selling wedding photography packages.
-As a result, they decided to apply the misnomer “investment” and the trend caught like wildfire.
+As a result, they decided to apply the misnomer “investment” and the trend caught on like wildfire.

-But I, for one, think it’s okay to call it what it is.
+I, for one, think it’s okay to call it what it is.
 I think that savvy brides- and grooms-to-be fully understand the value of wedding photography without having to be cajoled.
 Trading currency for goods and services is something we all do on a daily basis.
 It’s what makes the world go ‘round.
 But when you walk into your local Jeep dealership, the salesman doesn’t say, “for a low $400 dollar monthly investment….”
 That would be weird.
 Because it would be a lie.

 From a business standpoint, I suppose the word “pricing” can, in fact, sound a bit gauche.
 But there are plenty of good substitutes.
 “Rates” is one.
 “Get a quote” is another.
 “Photo packages” works just fine.
 Every time I see the word “investment” on a wedding photography website, I can’t help but cringe.
 Not because I don’t value wedding photography.
 Just because it’s factually untrue.